-After three bodies are discovered in a home, one of them unidentifiable, a sheriff brings the unidentified body to a morgue, where Tommy (Brian Cox, X-Men 2) and Austin (Emile Hirsch, Into the Wild), a father-son coroner team, perform an autopsy on the body, hoping to learn its secrets.
+After three bodies are discovered in a home, one of them unidentifiable, a sheriff brings the unidentified body to a morgue, where Tommy (Brian Cox, “Trick ‘r Treat”) and Austin (Emile Hirsch, “The Outsider”), a father-son coroner team, perform an autopsy on the body, hoping to learn its secrets.
 As the autopsy begins, Tommy and Austin are startled to discover that the woman has horrific internal injuries that don’t reflect on the surface of the woman’s skin.

 This is part of our 31 Nights of Thrills Series.
 Not all of the movies we review for this series will be strictly horror, but all will have something to do with the spirit of things spooky or scary.
 If you like those types of movies, be sure to check back throughout the month of October!